apurvagyan/hci-mental-health-proj/README.md

 ## Brief Description of The Project

 Our solution is an interactive survey that guides the user through a roadmap to determine what mental health or wellness resource would best fit their wants and needs.
 The survey asks the user questions about their preferences, such as if they require mental health resources or wellness resources, and if they would prefer a formal or casual environment.
 The system then generates a resource recommendation based on the user responses, and provides real-life student testimonials for the corresponding resource.
 It also provides a centralized list of Yale mental health and wellness resources and their contact information if the user wants to explore other options by their own metrics.
+Instructions for how to use the app are included in the service, and we aimed to make the project as simple and user-friendly as possible for creating a welcoming and helpful service that recommends mental health / wellness resources!
+We hope you like the project - we've really enjoyed the opportunity to take on a project like this!

 ## Key System Components